 Yes.
 All our guitars are equipped with strap pins.
-The pro-series and speedster models come with thumbscrews that double as a strap pin.
+The Pro-Series and Speedster models come with thumbscrews that double as a strap pins.

 Yes.
 All our guitars have fully adjustable truss rods.

 Yes.
-All of our guitars come with a standard ¼ inch output jack, with the exception of the ag-105.
+All of our guitars come with a standard ¼ inch output jack, allowing you to plug into a standard instrument amplifier.

-The Ultra-light Series instruments are built for ultimate portability, so we opted to leave out the headphone amplifier.
+The Ultra-light Series instruments are built for ultimate portability, so we opted to leave out a headphone amplifier.
 These instruments have passive pickups and a standard ¼" output jack.
-If you're partial to the portability of the ultra-light series but you want to practice through headphones, we recommend using our tga-3 headphone amp for an electric guitar amp tone on the go.
+If you're partial to the portability of the Ultra-Light Series but you want to practice through headphones, we recommend using our TGA-1E headphone amp for an electric guitar amp tone or our TGA-1A for an acoustic amp tone on the go.